yichatani/yichatani.github.io/_pages/about.md

 *Sep 2024 – Present*

 - Developed a UR10e grasping system designed to operate in uncertain and dynamic clustered environments.
 This project involves exploring and leveraging RTDE (Real-Time Data Exchange) as a motion planning tool to enhance system reliability and responsiveness.
-- Enhanced the functionality of AnyGrasp, a state-of-the-art grasp generator, by integrating the Grasp-1Billion dataset with MetaGraspNet.
+- Enhanced the functionality of AnyGrasp, a state-of-the-art grasp generator, by **integrating the Grasp-1Billion dataset with MetaGraspNet**.
 This integration requires preprocessing and aligning the datasets to ensure consistency in their structure and arrangement, enabling seamless application and improved grasping performance.
 - Conducted simulations using NVIDIA Isaac Sim, replicating the grasping system in a simulated environment to evaluate its performance under various scenarios.
-Currently, I am exploring novel methods to transform task-agnostic grasp detectors into task-oriented systems.
+Currently, I am exploring novel methods to **transform task-agnostic grasp detectors into task-oriented systems**.
 Potential approaches include leveraging Diffusion models or Reinforcement Learning (RL).
-- Planning to submit research findings and contributions to IROS 2025, focusing on innovative techniques and their applications in robotic grasping systems.
+- Planning to submit research findings and contributions to **IROS 2025**, focusing on innovative techniques and their applications in robotic grasping systems.

 <img src="../images/Isaac_sim.png" alt="Isaac_sim" width="45%" height="45%" /><img src="../images/cluster_grasp.png" alt="cluster_grasp" width="50%" height="50%" />